mapanet/NSE/docs/03_Import_INEGI_Censo_2020_AGEB.md

 ---

-# 3.2 — Concatenate All Files into One Clean TSV
+# 3.2 — Concatenate All Files into One Clean CSV (TSV)

 ### Purpose
 Combine all 32 state CSV files into a single **UTF‑8 (no BOM)**, **TAB‑separated** file ready for SQL Server bulk import.